Gotye

-Wouter André "Wally" De Backer (/nl/; born 21 May 1980), known professionally as Gotye (/ˈɡQtieɪ/ GOT-ee-ay, /fr/, /nl/), is a Belgian-born Australian singer-songwriter and multi-instrumentalist.
-His 2011 single "Somebody That I Used to Know" (featuring Kimbra) topped the Billboard Hot 100, as well as several international charts, and became the best-selling song of 2012.
+Wouter André "Wally" De Backer (born 21 May 1980), known professionally as Gotye, is a Belgian-born Australian singer-songwriter and multi-instrumentalist.
+His 2011 single "Somebody That I Used to Know" (featuring Kimbra) topped the Billboard Hot 100, as well as several international charts, becoming one of the best-selling songs of 2012.
 He has won five ARIA Awards and received a nomination for an MTV EMA for Best Asia and Pacific Act.
-At the 55th Annual Grammy Awards, the song won Record of the Year and Best Pop Duo/Group Performance, while its parent album — Making Mirrors (2012) — won Best Alternative Music Album.
+At the 55th Annual Grammy Awards, the song won Record of the Year and Best Pop Duo/Group Performance, while its parent album – Making Mirrors (2012) – won Best Alternative Music Album.

 Gotye has released three studio albums independently and one album featuring remixes of tracks from his first two albums.
-He is a founding member of the Melbourne indie-pop trio the Basics, who have independently released four studio albums and numerous other titles since 2002.
+He is a founding member of the Melbourne indie-pop trio the Basics, who have independently released five studio albums and numerous other titles since 2002.

 Early life and education

 Born in Belgium, De Backer immigrated to Australia with his family at the age of two.
 They first resided in Sydney before settling in Montmorency, a suburb of Melbourne, Victoria.
 His mother nicknamed him "Gotye", based on "Gauthier", the French equivalent of his Flemish first name.
 His parents chose to use the English equivalent of his name, Walter, when enrolling him in school.
+He attended Parade College in Bundoora for his secondary schooling and served as school captain in his final year.